nyorain/vil/docs/performance.md

 new features and extensions is more important.

 But there are a couple of goals:
-- Programs that are usable without layer should stay playable with layer.
+- Programs that are usable without layer should stay usable with layer.
   This means increasing frame timings by something like 5% is acceptable, while 50%, for instance, is not.
 For initialization/creation times, a more significant overhead is acceptable.